uF4No/chat-socketio-v3/article.md

 - Imports socket.io and attach it to our app server
 - With `io.on('connection)` we detect a new connection and log a message in the console including the socket object, which will contain some information from the client.

-Now we have to modify our index.html document to load the socket.io library from a CDN and also load a `chat.js` file that we're going to create inside the _client_ folder our server:
+Now we have to modify our index.html document to load the socket.io library from a CDN and also load a `chat.js` file that we're going to create inside the _client_ folder of our server:

 ```html
 <!DOCTYPE html>